Waffle House patron, 29, hailed a hero after snatching gun from shooter

 "I figured if I was going to die, he was going to have to work with it," Shaw said, as Fox 17 reported.
 "He was gonna have to work to kill me."

-Shaw said he charged at the shooter and disarmed him, tossing what police confirmed to be an AR15 rifle over the restaurant's counter.
+Shaw said he charged at the shooter and disarmed him, tossing what police confirmed to be an AR-15 rifle over the restaurant's counter.

 “[Shaw] is the hero here and no doubt he saved many lives by wrestling the gun away and tossing it over the counter and prompting the [gunman] to leave,” Metro Nashville Police spokesman Don Aaron said.